-The Company received 100% of votes "for" the adoption of the remuneration report for the 2014 financial period.
+The Company received 100% of votes "for" the adoption of the remuneration report for the 2015 financial year.
 The Company did not receive any specific feedback at the AGM or throughout the year on its remuneration practices.

 H. Loans with key management personnel